Tiger-from-zoo/NMEA_Parser/README.md

 # NMEA Parser
 ## Description
-In the current configuration, only NAVSTAR/GPS NMEA sentences are accepted.
+In the current configuration, ~~only NAVSTAR/GPS NMEA~~ NAVSTAR/GPS NMEA, Gallileo, GLONASS, and BeiDou sentences are accepted.

 Supported NMEA sentences:
   - `GPGGA`